Trimming Stability Selection increases variable selection robustness: Conclusion

+Although the further robustification of an SLTS-based Stability Selection in principle works which is revealed by our simulations that lead to higher mean TPRs and lower breakdown frequencies, it may not be recommended in practice.
+First, the trimmed Stability Selection tends to show a decreased performance in the presence of low contamination rates since SLTS can handle these configurations by its own internal trimming, similarly as a robust algorithm loses efficiency in non-contaminated settings.
+Second, if SLTS breaks down for large contamination rates, slightly larger contamination rates will even overcome a trimmed Stability Selection unless the number of resamples would be infeasibly high.

+We recommend to consider a trimmed Stability Selection in situations where the contamination rate can be expected to be low.
+In such settings, the trimmed Stability Selection with a non-robust model selection algorithm like $L_2$-Boosting shows a significant improvement concerning mean TPR, breakdown rate and the relative number of perfect stable models in contrast to the non-trimmed Stability Selection, while being very easy to implement.
+This avoids the application of robust model selection algorithms which are computationally more expensive and which alone do not follow the stability paradigm which would in fact necessitate to even apply a Stability Selection with a robust model selection algorithm which would be computationally very expensive.

+We want to emphasize that in our experiments, a robust model selection algorithm seems to show inferior performance than a non-robust model selection algorithm if applied on clean data.
+Although it is well-known that robust algorithms are less efficient in terms of asymptotic covariance, this loss in efficiency seems to carry over to variable selection itself.

 Future research is necessary in order to study the potential of outliers for targeted variable promotion or suppression further.
-We want to emphasize that although our proposed outlier schemes seem to be artificial so that they most probably would not occur by chance, one has to be aware of the attacking paradigm emerging from the deep learning community.
-There are also situations where models have to be inferred before attacks can be crafted (see e.g. \cite{papernot17}).
-Similarly, one could intercept a data transfer, try to detect relevant variables and suppress them targetedly or try to detect certainly non-relevant variables (for example by Sure Independence Screening, see \cite{fan08b}) in order to targetedly promote them.
+Although our proposed outlier schemes seem to be artificial so that they most probably would not occur by chance, one has to be aware of the attacking paradigm emerging from the deep learning community.
+Similarly as popular situations where models have to be inferred before attacks can be crafted (see, e.g., \cite{papernot17}), one could intercept a data transfer, try to detect relevant variables and suppress them targetedly or try to detect certainly non-relevant variables (for example by Sure Independence Screening, see \cite{fan08b}) in order to targetedly promote them.

 \setcitestyle{authoryear,open={((},close={))}}